qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 Additionally, we can still have a considerable speedup in 50% layer recycling with only a small drop in performance.
 Although 25% layer recycling is better than training only `EncoderHead`, its performance drops quickly when compared to 50% layer recycling and full training.

+## Experiment 2: Amount of available data
+In the second experiment setup, we compared performances of fine-tuning strategies with different dataset sizes.
+We sampled 50% of the training set randomly while still evaluating models on the whole validation set.

+{{< figure src=/articles_data/embedding-recycling/finetuning_efficiency_small_dataset.png caption="Performances with differen dataset sizes" >}}

+This gives us